alexlance/randle/README.md

 ### More info...

-The folder *server-todo* contains scripts that execute on the server you are provisioning.
+The -d argument lets you specify a folder that contains provisioning scripts that you want to execute on a server.
 It is up to you to make your scripts idempotent.
 Ensure your scripts exit with a non-zero status if they fail.

 > *server-todo/004-update-config.sh*
 > #!/bin/bash